 I currently wear the following as standard:

-Therefore, when it comes to appliers I would prefer Slink/Signature/Catwa/Omega/Lelutka compatible ones, and for mesh clothing fits I would prefer Slink or Signature.
+Therefore, when it comes to appliers/BoM I would prefer Signature, Legacy, Catwa, Lelutka (and of course Omega) compatible ones, and for mesh clothing fits I would prefer Signature or Legacy.

-In addition to Skell’s usualy, more masculine look, he also has his ‘Syd’ persona, who wears the following:
+In addition to Skell’s usual, more masculine look, he also has his ‘Syd’ persona, who wears the following: